EmaroLab/PDT/Pallet_Detection/README.md

 	There are two main functions to fine-tune The proposed CNNs:

 	1. `FasterRCNNPallet.m`: matlab function that shows how to train and test the Fast R-CNN detector using the ready data which we collected 		manually using "`Image Labeler App`".
 It also shows how to extract ROIs from the given image to train the CNN classifier.

-	- [x] Note that: this script is compatible with Matlab 2017 only (`e.g. R2017b`).
+	- [x] **Note that:** this script is compatible with Matlab 2017 (`e.g. R2017b`) not the previous versions.
-	- [] This is invalid for the rest of scripts.
+	- [ ] This is invalid for the rest of scripts.

 	2. `CNNPalletClassification_WithValidation.m`: matlab function that is used for training the dataset using the CNN classifier in order to 			classify Pallet among other negatives tracks with high confidence scores.
 It also applies the k-fold cross-validation to 				evaluate the performance of the proposed system.